 I never used that stunt again.
 After all, should a real emergency occur, it would be better if students call 911 rather than post my motionless body on YouTube.
 I’ve thought this through.

-- Focus their eyes on the speaker
+- Focus their eyes on the speaker,

-- Be quiet
+- Be quiet,

-- Be still
+- Be still,

-- Empty their hands
+- Empty their hands, and

-There is also the “three fingers” version, which stands for stop, look, and listen.
+There’s also the “three fingers” version, which stands for stop, look, and listen.
 Fortunately, none of these involve medical hoaxes.

-How to Quiet Kindergarten and Early Elementary School Children
+How to Quiet Early Elementary Students